Veerhan-glitch/Developer-Cheatsheet/regex cheatsheet.md

 | \          | Escape following character     |
 | \Q         | Begin literal sequence         |
 | \E         | End literal sequence           |

-"­Esc­api­ng" is a way of treating characters which have a special meaning in regex literally, rather than as special charac­ters.
+"Escaping" is a way of treating characters which have a special meaning in regex literally, rather than as special charac­ters.
 <br/>
 <hr>

-## Common Metach­ara­cters
+## Common Metacharacters

 | ^     | [     | .      | $      |
 |-------|-------|--------|--------|
 | **{** | *     | **(**  | **\**  |
 | **+** | **)** | **\|** | **?**  |
 | **<** | **>** |        |        |

 The escape character is usually \
 <br/>
 <hr>